Working with Resource Monitors¶

 By default, resource monitors can only be created by account administrators and, therefore, can only be viewed and maintained by them.

-However, Snowflake supports passing these privileges on to other users to enable them to view and update resource monitors as needed.
+However, Snowflake supports enabling other users to view and modify resource monitors as needed.
 This functionality is implemented through the following access control privileges, which can be granted on specified resource monitors to specified roles:

 Enabling Receipt of Notifications¶

-As an account administrator, you must enable notifications before you can receive any notifications generated by resource monitors.
-To enable notifications for yourself:
+As an account administrator, you must enable notifications for yourself in the web interface before you can receive any notifications generated by resource monitors.

 - Make sure you are using the ACCOUNTADMIN role.
 If you aren’t, in the drop-down menu next to your name in the upper-right corner, select Switch role » ACCOUNTADMIN.